zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

 * `INDEX` allows you to choose which order to add ingredients to by specifying its position in the currently displayed order list.

-* An ingredient already exists in the inventory if it has the same `NAME` and `UNIT` as an existing ingredient in the inventory.
+* An ingredient already exists in an order if it has the same `NAME` and `UNIT` as an existing ingredient in the order's ingredient list.

 * Ingredients that already exist in the order cannot be added again.
-Instead, perform delete order ingredient command first before performing this command again.
+Instead, perform delete order ingredient command before performing this command again.

-* If the ingredient to be added already exists in the inventory, the quantity deducted from the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.
+* If the added ingredient [exists in the inventory](#32-inventory), the quantity deducted from the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.

 </div>